The Pinehurst Concours d’Elegance is an experience for lovers of automobiles, motorcycles, history, design and more.

 Vehicles prepared for a Concours d’Elegance competition are presented in the same – or better – condition than when it was created by the factory or coachbuilder.
 Modifications are generally disallowed, unless they are originally available or period-correct.

 In short, these vehicles are rare, beautiful, and transport their owners — and those who attend a Concours d’Elegance – to a different time.

 The vehicles competing in a Concours d’Elegance are nothing short of rolling artwork.
 And winning a trophy in a Concours d’Elegance adds to the provenance of the vehicle and stands as a testament to its history and significance.

-The Pinehurst Concours d’Elegance, which takes place on Sunday May 5, 2013, will be the crowning jewel of four days of activities and experiences for entrants and attendees alike.
-Please visit us often at our website and join us in beautiful Pinehurst, North Carolina in 2013!
+The Pinehurst Concours d’Elegance, slated for Sunday May 4, 2014, will be the crowning jewel of three days of activities and experiences for entrants and attendees alike.